tommyxchow/frosty/README.md

 ### Why is feature "X" from Twitch not in the app as well?

-I'm limited to what is available in the [Twitch API](https://dev.twitch.tv/docs/api/reference), so certain features from the Twitch web or mobile app (e.g., voting on predictions) are sadly not available at the moment.
+I'm limited to what is available in the [Twitch API](https://dev.twitch.tv/docs/api/reference), so certain features from the Twitch web or mobile app (e.g., voting on predictions and category viewer count) are sadly not available at the moment.

 I'll try to add as many features as possible but occasionally I may take a break or be limited in time due to studies and personal reasons.